The 20 Best Tracheoesophageal Fistula Doctors in The United States

 English

 Dr. Wilsey specializes in pediatric gastroenterology, hepatology, and nutrition in the Department of Medicine.
 He is the vice chair of the Division of Gastroenterology and served as chief of the medical staff from 2020-2021.
 In 2022, he was named Johns Hopkins All Children’s Hospital Physician of the Year in the Johns Hopkins Medicine Clinical Awards.
 Dr. Wilsey is an advanced therapeutic endoscopist specializing in endoscopic retrograde cholangiopancreatography (ERCP) for infants and children.
 He is one of a select group of gastroenterologists with this expertise internationally and across North America.
 At Johns Hopkins All Children’s Hospital, he has developed and implemented multiple clinical innovations related to therapeutic endoscopy.
 He is an associate professor of clinical pediatrics at the Johns Hopkins University School of Medicine.
 Additionally, he is a core faculty member of the Johns Hopkins All Children’s Pediatric Residency Training Program, where he serves as a faculty and research mentor for pediatric resident physicians.
 Dr. Wilsey has published more than 90 peer-reviewed research articles, review articles, case reports, consensus statements, and book chapters.
 He also serves as a peer reviewer for several medical journals, and is the associate editor of the Journal of Pediatric Gastroenterology and Nutrition.
 He has delivered numerous talks nationally and internationally in the field of advanced therapeutic endoscopy, including the management of esophageal strictures.
 Dr. Wilsey joined the medical staff in 2002.
 He is also a clinical professor of pediatrics at the University of South Florida College of Medicine and a former associate program director of the University of South Florida Pediatric Residency Training Program.
 He earned his medical degree from the University of Miami School of Medicine.
 He completed his pediatric residency at Baylor College of Medicine and Texas Children’s Hospital, followed by fellowship training in pediatric gastroenterology, hepatology, and nutrition at Baylor College of Medicine and Texas Children’s Hospital.
 Dr. Wilsey sees patients at the following location: Outpatient Care, St. Petersburg 601 5th Street South, St. Petersburg, FL 33701 Phone: 727-822-4300 Recent News Articles and Media Coverage Study finds possible link between long COVID and mystery hepatitis in kids, Today Show - NBC (June 17, 2022) Is COVID-19 Related to Pediatric Cases of Hepatitis?
 Verywell Health (June 28, 2022).
 Dr. Wilsey is rated as an Advanced provider by MediFind in the treatment of Tracheoesophageal Fistula.
-His top areas of expertise are Esophageal Atresia, Eosinophilic Esophagitis, Tracheoesophageal Fistula, Gastrostomy, and Endoscopy.
+He is also highly rated in 31 other conditions, according to our data.
+His clinical expertise encompasses Esophageal Atresia, Eosinophilic Esophagitis, Tracheoesophageal Fistula, Gastrostomy, and Endoscopy.
+Dr. Wilsey is board certified in American Board Of Pediatrics.

 Advanced in Tracheoesophageal Fistula